 Your introduction is an opportunity to re-introduce yourself and remind your lead, prospect, or recipient why you're sending the associated proposal.
 This also gives you a chance to provide any relevant social proof to prime them before reading your full proposal, as well as tease the overall purpose.

 This acts as a summary of the most important contents of your business proposal: their problem, your solution, and the benefits the prospect will receive.
 This gives you a chance to highlight the most important points of your proposal and accurately communicate your elevator pitch or USP for the scanning reader.
-Keep to 175 words max and use bullet points when relevant for ease-of-reading.

 Conclude with a sentence that tells the reader what to do next.
-Usually, this next step will be to read your attached proposal, but can also be to request a call or meeting to review the proposal together or to ask and answer any questions that may have arisen after reviewing.
+Usually, this next step will be to read your attached proposal, but it can also be to request a call or meeting to review the proposal together or to ask and answer any questions that may have arisen after reviewing.
 If this is the case, use concrete language with a specific ask, such as "use my Calendly link to book a time to connect this week."

 End with a polite outro stating how excited you are about the opportunity to work together.
 Then, sign the document if it's a physical copy, or use a professional email signature if you're sending it via email.
+Include your contact information in the signature so they can reach you.

 Add business headings to the top left-hand side of your letter, listing standard information about both your business and your prospect’s.
 List full names, job titles, companies, addresses, and contact information, as shown below.
 This helps the reader know this letter is for them and which business it’s from, which can be helpful if they’re assessing multiple vendors.